By Sally Robertson, BSc

-- Alcohol – A high alcohol intake can increase the risk of hyperuricemia, since alcohol can interfere with uric acid excretion from the body.
+- Alcohol – A high alcohol intake can increase the risk of hyperuricemia, since alcohol can interfere with urate excretion.

-- Other medical disorders such as kidney dysfunction, which disrupts the elimination of uric acid and other waste products, can also cause gout.
-Other conditions that can cause gout include high blood pressure, underactive thyroid gland, haemolytic anemia, psoriasis and some cancers.
+- Medical disorders that affect kidney function and therefore the elimination of uric acid can cause gout.
+Examples of conditions that can cause gout include high blood pressure, kidney disease, diabetes, underactive thyroid gland, hemolytic anemia, psoriasis, hyperlipidemia and some cancers.

 - Some medications may also raise the risk of developing gout.
-Examples include diuretics (e.g furosemide, hydrochlorothiazide and metolazone), aspirin, niacin, cyclosporine and levodopa.
+Examples include diuretics, aspirin, niacin, cyclosporine and levodopa.

 In cases where a doctor can identify what is causing the gout such as diuretic use or kidney disease, the condition is referred to as secondary gout.
 However, most gout occurs as a primary condition and usually arises as the result of a combination of factors such as an inherited condition that affects the kidneys along with overweight or obesity.